Millennials are different! They think differently, they do differently, and they live differently.

 They believe in experiences rather than spending life in materialistic beliefs, and stereotypical career growth.

-Still, this highly intelligent generation is finding it troublesome to pay off their education / student debt, and some other consumer debts as well.
+Still, this highly intelligent generation is finding it troublesome to pay off their education/student debt, and some other consumer debts as well.

 The answer runs deep, with reasons turning out to be more complicated than what meets the eyes.

-Millennials started off in a costly education industry:
+Millennials starting off in costly education industry:

 What’s the price of education these days, when compared to 30 years ago?
 It’s really huge.